 London City Airport is owned by a consortium, made up of AIMCo, OMERS, Ontario Teachers’ Pension Plan (OTPP) and Wren House Infrastructure Management.
 Representatives from each of these organisations sit on the Board of Directors, which is responsible for setting the long-term strategy for the airport and provides oversight of performance to ensure it meets its objectives.

 Rob Holden CBE, Chairman of the Board

-Rob Holden CBE leads the London City Airport board and has been in post since November 2018.
+Rob Holden has led the London City Airport Board of Directors since November 2018.
 He has vast experience and expertise in delivering transport and infrastructure projects, as former Chairman for High Speed 1 (HS1), Eurostar UK Ltd and two years serving as Chief Executive Officer of Crossrail.
 He is currently Chairman of the Submarine Delivery Agency (SDA) and holds non-executive roles at Electricity North West, EDF (for the Sizewell C Project), and the Nuclear Decommissioning Authority.

 Robert Sinclair, Chief Executive Officer, London City Airport

-Robert Sinclair joined London City Airport as Chief Executive Officer (CEO) on 30th October 2017, bringing a broad range of airport management and general business experience with him to the role.
+Robert Sinclair joined London City Airport as Chief Executive Officer in October 2017, bringing a broad range of airport management and general business experience with him to the role.